 setting is set to 'hlsjs'

-(default) or when HLS content is displayed with native rendering (iOS or iPadOS where Media Source Extensions are not available).
+when HLS content is displayed with native rendering (Apple and legacy devices).

 shakainstancecreated